Love Island 2023 Latest Odds: Which couple are the favourites to win the winter series?

 This January the first ever Love Island Winter landed on our screens as a brand new host, Maya Jama, brought us the latest drama from inside the villa.

-With the series moving to a new location, the new series first hit our screens on 16 January and came to us from South Africa for the very first time.
+With the series moving to a new location, the new series first hit our screens on 16 January and came to us from South Africa for the very first time and is rumoured to be coming to an end on March 13.

 Last year’s winner Ekin-Su and Davide were two of the most talked about winners of all time and – at the time of writing – are still seemingly very much in love.
 But who will come out as top couple in this year’s Love Island?